-Talk with ethical mentors.
+Talk with ethical mentors

 Seek the opinions of people whose integrity you admire.
 Be picky about who you choose for this task, as some advice may be louder than it is valuable.
 You should also seek out input from people who generally hold opposing views or who have a different angle on a particular subject.
-Don't look for someone who will tell you what you need to hear.
+Don't look for someone who will tell you what you want to hear; look for someone who will tell you what you need to hear.